omarnaman/mlperf_react/UI/README.md

+to use:
+cd into "UI" folder
+use command "npm install"
+use command "npm start"

 🚀 [See it live](https://windmillui.com/dashboard-react)

 This is not a template.
 This is a complete application, built on top of React, with all tiny details taken care of so you just need to bring the data to feed it.